terrazzoapp/terrazzo/docs/src/pages/docs/reference/config.md

 };
 ```

+_Note: individual plugins may override these settings per-platform.
+E.g. you may want a different color format for CSS/web than you do for native code._

 ## Syncing with Figma

 You can sync tokens with Figma by using the [Tokens Studio for Figma](/docs/guides/tokens-studio) plugin.